lyronctk/zator/README.md

 * [TODO]: table with layers & proving time
 * [TODO]: disclaimer that each layer is small, POC, many optimizations carried out in similar projects eg. https://arxiv.org/pdf/2210.08674.pdf
     * in particular, ideally have above table for ImageNet as well

-## Challenges and learnings

-1. Commitments to our weights and activations made up >50% of our circuit constraints.
-Using [GKR could reduce these costs to 3](https://ethresear.ch/t/using-gkr-inside-a-snark-to-reduce-the-cost-of-hash-verification-down-to-3-constraints/7550) constraints per element instead of 600.
-1. Folding is quite efficient (about ~45 seconds/layer), proof generation requires generating public parameters for every run.
-For our circuit with 6M constraints, this take upwards of 2 hours.
-Serializing the proving parameters to use between runs would help with iteration.
-We're looking to do this and contribute. *EDIT: pp generation was just parallelized in [this](https://github.com/microsoft/Nova/pull/129/files) PR.
-Not as much of a concern anymore*
-1. Vesta support wasn't available in many of the circom libraries we used.
-We forked them to add this.
-An example is [Dr. Cathie's library of ML circuits](https://github.com/socathie/circomlib-ml), and [our fork](https://github.com/verumlotus/circomlib-ml-vesta) supporting Vesta
-1. The lack of custom gates with R1CS meant that our non-linearities and divisions were constraint-heavy.
-1. Serializing proofs weren't supported in the current Nova repo, so we made modifications on our fork for saving and displaying purposes.

-[^2]: This is an active area of research.
-See [here](https://arxiv.org/abs/1712.05877), [here](https://www.tensorflow.org/model_optimization/guide/quantization/training), and [here](https://developer.nvidia.com/blog/improving-int8-accuracy-using-quantization-aware-training-and-tao-toolkit/) for some examples.

 ## Acknowledgements
 * [Nalin](https://nibnalin.me/) for writing Nova-Scotia and guiding us throughout the project.
 He's a wizard.